 - Forge ahead.
 This entire world is in a major reset now.
 And we have little choice but to reset our lives too.
 How you do that – emotionally, spiritually, mentally and physically – will determine who you become through it and what your life looks like on the other side.
 The quality of your life today lies in the balance.

-To connect with your own inner resilience during this time, and your natural creative problem-solving power, take my Seven Day Calm, Creative Challenge.
-Just download my Daily Centering Meditation and follow my email guidelines for seven days to deepen your personal calm and awaken your creative mind.
+If you can’t attend these calls, you can connect with your own inner resilience and your natural creative problem-solving power at any time.
+To take my Seven Day Calm, Creative Challenge, just download my Daily Centering Meditation and follow my email guidelines for seven days to deepen your personal calm and awaken your creative mind.